Mathématique: Chapter 57

 “But not me?
 I don’t do ‘unreasonable’ things?”
 Ginn asked.

 “I mean, you’re a civilian.
-So, ideally, you’d tell me why you think they’re unreasonable and then I’d convince you that they’re not as crazy as they sound,” Young replied.
+So, ideally, you’d tell me why you think they’re unreasonable and then I’d convince you they’re not as crazy as they sound,” Young replied.

 “Why not?”
 Young asked, eyebrows raised.